AmarDange/Brain-Refreshment-Game/README.md

 #### Computer Quiz :
 The Quiz game asks the player questions related to Computer, just general quetion.
 They have a chances to answer each question you don't want to take the quiz too difficult.
 Each correct answer will score a point.
 At the end of the game, the program will reveal the player's final score.

+### Key information:
+* User must enter a name to play
+* Win or lose the user is given an option to play again